-The antenna is realized on a standard 1.6 mm FR4 substrate material with a typical dielectric constant ε_r of 4.4 relative to air (1).
+The antenna is printed on a standard 1.6 mm FR4 substrate material with a typical dielectric constant ε_r of 4.4 relative to air (1).
 The width of the monopole trace is w = 1.5 mm.
-The 868 MHz wavelength in air (ε_0) is $\lambda_0 = 34.5$ cm.
-It may be approximated that the guided wavelength on the effective resulting environment (PCB + air) is about $\lambda{E} = 0.75$. λ_0 .
-The antenna must have enough ground plane to be efficient, and ideally the ground plane should spread out at least a quarter wave length, around the feed-point.
-The approximate, physical length of a PCB quarter wave monopole antenna is then L = $1/4 \cdot \lambda{\rm E}$ or 6.2 cm, provided that the size of the available ground plane is close to the ideal (see above) and that the antenna trace is uniformly surrounded by the FR4 substrate (often is the antenna trace implemented on one edge or/and corner of the PCB because of the space limitations).
-When implementing the monopole as a trace on the FR4 PCB, the initial length should be extended by the first prototype somewhat (starting with about +25%), to allow final fine tuning of the antenna to resonance at 868 MHz (tuning procedure see below).
+For example the 868 MHz wavelength in air (ε_0) is $\lambda_0 = 34.5$ cm.
+It may be approximated that the guided wavelength on the effective resulting environment (PCB + air) is about $\lambda{E} = 0.75 \cdot \lambda{0}$.
+The antenna must have enough ground plane to be efficient and an ideal ground plane should spread out at least one quarter-wavelength around the feedpoint.
+The physical length of a PCB quarter wave monopole antenna is then L = $\frac{1}{4} \cdot \lambda{E}$ or 6.3 cm, provided that the size of the available ground plane is close to the ideal and the antenna trace is uniformly surrounded by the FR4 substrate.
+(Often the antenna trace is implemented on one edge or/and corner of the PCB because of the space limitations).
+When implementing the monopole as a trace on the FR4 PCB, the initial roughly calculated length should be extended by the first prototype somewhat (starting with about +10%), to allow final fine-tuning of the antenna to resonance at 868 MHz (tuning procedure see below).
 When bending the antenna trace, be sure to keep the distance between the open end of the antenna trace and the ground plane as large as possible, preferably more than 20 mm.
 Reducing this distance will reduce the performance of the antenna.
 There shall be no ground plane on the PCB layer(s) beneath the antenna trace.
 No ground plane, PCB traces or components should be placed close to the antenna trace.
-The shape can also be e.g. L- bended if required.
+The trace can also be e.g. L-shape bended if required.

-Tuning of the antenna is done simply by cutting the initial length of the PCB antenna trace step by step until resonance at 868 MHz is obtained.
-The antenna must be tuned on the equipped PCB, placed inside the intended application case/box.
-For applications where range performance is not very critical the antenna can be tuned by measuring radiated power around the antenna with a spectrum analyzer.
-For more accurate tuning a vector network analyzer must be used for impedance and SWR (Standing Wave Ratio) measurements.
+Tuning of the antenna is done by simply cutting the initial starting length of the PCB antenna step by step trace until resonance at 868 MHz is reached (max. performance of DUT).
+The tuning has to be done on the equipped PCB, placed inside the intended application case/box, in typical environment.
+For applications where range performance is not very critical, the antenna can be tuned by measuring radiated power around the antenna with a spectrum analyzer.
+For more accurate tuning, a vector network analyzer is required for impedance and SWR (Standing Wave Ratio) measurements.
 Please note that the relative gain of such quarter wave PCB antennas compared with standard whip antennas (in the air) corresponds roughly with their dimension reduction factor, e.g. is also reduced with about the same factor 0.75.

-For production, the optimum antenna length L found on the prototype should be used, two bridgeable (short, few mm optional soldering) in production fine tuning elements (e.g. L+/-5%) to increase the tolerances for the later mass production (different PCB materials or suppliers, specific device mounting undergrounds) can also be implemented like in the example shown below:
+For production, the optimum antenna length L found on the prototype should be used, two bridgeable (short, few mm optional soldering) in production fine tuning elements (e.g. L +/- 3%) to increase the tolerances for the later mass production (different PCB materials or suppliers, specific device mounting undergrounds) can also be implemented like in the example shown below: